When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Theoretical framework for traditional indemnity and parametric insurance

 In our comparisons, we abstract from this distinction and treat $N$ as the relevant count of losses.
 This simplification does not invalidate the welfare comparison; if anything, when per-claim deductibles are no longer optimal, it becomes easier for parametric insurance to dominate a (now) suboptimal deductible benchmark, all else equal. \end{remark}

 \begin{remark}[Basis risk and richer parametric designs] \citet[in a mean-variance setting similar to ours]{HuSh24} compare indemnity insurance with index insurance.
 They show that improving the index reduces basis risk and brings the parametric cover closer to indemnity in expected-utility terms.
 Their results, therefore, support an important implication for our analysis: moving beyond the constant benefit $k$ and reducing basis risk through index triggers or richer indemnity functions can make the welfare case for parametric insurance even more compelling.
+For example, \citet{MaSc26} characterize the basis-risk-optimal parametric payment scheme as a conditional expectile of the true loss given that the index triggers, providing an explicit construction of the richer designs referenced above.

 In practice, basis risk can arise from misalignment in both $Y_i$ and $N$, because the trigger is typically defined using an auxiliary indicator (e.g., \ wind speed) rather than the presence and magnitude of actual loss.
 That said, FloodFlash requires proof of (any) actual damage before payment in the US (a requirement that does not exist in the UK), which materially reduces basis risk on $N$.